captn3m0/codechef/_problems/medium/COLORING.md

     current: 1493557596
 layout: problem
 ---
-All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese](http://www.codechef.com/download/translated/LTIME35/mandarin/COLORING.pdf), [Russian](http://www.codechef.com/download/translated/LTIME35/russian/COLORING.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME35/vietnamese/COLORING.pdf) as well.
+All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese ](http://www.codechef.com/download/translated/LTIME35/mandarin/COLORING.pdf), [Russian](http://www.codechef.com/download/translated/LTIME35/russian/COLORING.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME35/vietnamese/COLORING.pdf) as well.

 Chef has recently learnt about binary trees and immediately fell in love with them.
 His best friend Shasha has promised him to gift a binary tree only if he is able to show his love for binary trees by solving the following problem about binary trees.